Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Notation and Preliminaries

 Note that the abacus should be seen cyclically, and there is no canonical meaning for two numbers on the same row.
 Nevertheless, we will always let $a_0$ be in the first column in this paper for consistency.

 In the abacus notation, removing a $k$-ribbon corresponds to exchanging $0$ and the $1$ above it.
-The uniqueness of $\core_k(\lambda)$ then follows --- it is the diagram obtained by moving every $0$ above $1$ for each column of the $k$-abacus.
+The uniqueness of $\core_k(\lambda)$ then follows --- it is the diagram obtained by moving all $0$'s above all $1$'s in each column of the $k$-abacus.